I am once again writing this report from a first-class sleeping cabin on Amtrak’s legendary California Zephyr.

 I’ll shoot you a Trade Alert whenever I see a window open at a sweet spot on any of the dozens of trades described above, which should be soon.

 What if you want to be a little more aggressive with your investment strategy, say twice as aggressive?
-What if markets don't deliver any year on year change?
+What if markets don’t deliver any year-on-year change from here?

 Then you need a little more pizzazz in your portfolio, and some extra leverage to earn your crust of bread and secure your retirement.